Related Blog Posts

 In the past, linking Assets under Management (AUM) to a mortgage was the priority for Private Banks as they sought to manage a portion of your assets; be it cash, an investment portfolio or your pension.
 This frequently caused alarm bells for borrowers who were understandably reluctant to put all their eggs in one basket or transfer assets already committed elsewhere.

 The majority of clients come to Enness because they are working to a tight time frame.
-If you are in need of a quick finance solution, contacting a broker directly will offer a much faster result than anywhere else.
-When it comes to your local branch, although it may be more convenient to simply pop down the high street, you will almost always have to wait at least a few weeks for a consultation appointment before you are able to even determine whether you can access the necessary finance.
+If you need a quick finance solution, contacting a broker directly will offer a much faster result than anywhere else.
+When it comes to your local branch, although it may be more convenient to pop down the high street, you will almost always have to wait at least a few weeks for a consultation appointment before you can even determine whether you can access the necessary finance.

 Contrary to this, a broker like Enness will be able to provide a consultation immediately and introduce you to the right lender soon after.
 Using a broker’s whole-of-market access to identify the most sympathetic assessment criteria and contacts to lenders will result in a swift solution and a lucrative deal to go with it.